gitlabhq/gitlabhq/doc/api/README.md

 ## Data validation and error reporting

-When working with the API you may encounter validation errors.
-In such case, the API will answer with an HTTP `400` status.
+When working with the API you may encounter validation errors, in which case the API will answer with an HTTP `400` status.

 Such errors appear in two cases:

-- A required attribute of the API request is missing, e.g. the title of an issue is not given
+- A required attribute of the API request is missing, e.g., the title of an issue is not given
-- An attribute did not pass the validation, e.g. user bio is too long
+- An attribute did not pass the validation, e.g., user bio is too long

 When an attribute is missing, you will get something like: